 Your Treatment Options

-The advanced growth of stage 4 mesothelioma limits your curative treatment options.
+The advanced growth of stage 4 mesothelioma may limit your curative treatment options.
 Your doctor will use palliative treatments to relieve pain and discomfort caused by symptoms of mesothelioma.
 Depending on your state of health, he or she will most likely treat you with radiation therapy, chemotherapy, or a palliative surgery.

 If you have chemotherapy, your doctor will administer chemotherapy in pill form or intravenously, via IV drip.
 Both types of chemotherapy are systemic; they travel through your bloodstream, attacking and killing any cancer cell they contact.